pagalvin/tsbook/chapter09_ClassesInDepth.md

 console.log("Seating capacity:", theBus.SeatingCapacity);
 ```

-If all you want to do is wrap a public getter and setter around a private property, it's hardly worth the trouble - and indeed can be misleading.
+If all you want to do is wrap a public getter and setter around a private property, it's hardly worth the trouble[dontwrap] - and indeed can be misleading.
 Here's a more comprehensive example showing how a getter can perform a more meaningful calculation.

 ```TypeScript
 class Bus5 {

     private _myTotalPassengers: number;